My most common clients are~

 Traumatic Birth

-Research tells us that traumatic childbirth occurs in as many as 25-34% of all births, and approximately one-third of those women may develop Post Traumatic Stress Disorder (PTSD).
-And even if a birthing mother does not “meet criteria” for PTSD, birthing trauma is very much “in the eye of the beholder.”
+Research tells us that traumatic childbirth occurs in as many as 25-34% of all births, and approximately one-third of those people may develop Post Traumatic Stress Disorder (PTSD).
+And even if a birthing person does not “meet criteria” for PTSD, birthing trauma is very much “in the eye of the beholder.”

-If birth was difficult, it birth was frightening, if a mother’s voice and needs were unheard or unmet, if the birthing experience deviated far from what the birthing mother wanted to expected, it can land in the mother’s heart, mind, and body as traumatic.
+If birth was difficult, it birth was frightening, if a parent’s voice and needs were unheard or unmet, if the birthing experience deviated far from what the birthing person wanted to expected, it can land in the person’s heart, mind, and body as traumatic.

 I have expertise and specific training to help you navigate birthing trauma so that you can resolve the pain, anxiety, and emotional challenges that stem from the experience.